 Navigate and arrive at your desired outcome

 Brainlab Spine Navigation is designed to provide a streamlined user interface and automatic functionalities.
-After registration the software allows you to immediately navigate using the registered data.
+After registration, the software allows you to immediately navigate using the registered data.
 Navigate using any planning data or CT, XT and MR images and gain additional anatomical context with inline, 3D, DRR, probe’s eye and autopilot views.
-In addition, all of the images can be integrated with each other.
+Intelligent Loop-X integration now includes the possibility to navigate on 2D X-Ray images.

 Plan or update during surgery